SaraKhild/redisson-features/README.md

 <br>

-##### :pencil2: `Initializes RListReactive named "number" is created with a LongCodec for serialization of Long values. list of long numbers from 1 to 10 is created and boxed them as list collect so to send it the same time to be same order.
+##### :pencil2: `Initializes RListReactive named "number" is created with a LongCodec for serialization of long values. list of long numbers from 1 to 10 is created and boxed them as list collect so to send it the same time to be same order.
 The list.addAll(numbersList).then() operation adds all these numbers to the Redis list.
 The step verifier is used to ensure this operation completes successfully and verifying size.`

 ###### Code :computer: